Alepes-8/API/README.md

 <img width="1192" height="1263" alt="bild" src="https://github.com/user-attachments/assets/084f35dd-83a9-4834-9be4-beb4b16328a3" />

 # How to setup and install.

+Follow the `docs/how_to_run.md` documentation as this describes the process that needs to be setup and installed.

+## Old Setup and installation
 1. Open a teminal where you desire to setup the project.
 2. run the following commands in the given order
     - https://github.com/Alepes-8/API.git